Patrick Sweeney (gunsmith)

-Patrick Sweeney is an American gunsmith (retired), originally from Detroit, Michigan.
+Patrick Sweeney is a retired American gunsmith originally from Detroit, Michigan.
 According to an interview with Shotgun World magazine, he is a well-known author in the field of gunsmithing.
 Retired from gunsmithing, he writes full-time.
 He teaches law enforcement classes on the patrol rifle, and gunsmithing the AR-15.

 In addition to writing books, he was the Handguns Editor of Guns & Ammo magazine from 2007 through 2017.
 He was co-host of Handguns in its inaugural season, and has been a contributor to Guns & Ammo TV since 2007.